PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

     - **Note:** lines at the top of this `slurm` script that start with `#SBATCH` are __not__ regular comments, they are settings.
 Other lines in the script that start with just `#` are regular comments.
     - **Change the line `#SBATCH --nodes={NUMBER}`** which represents the number of nodes that will process the IWP data.
         - For the IWP workflow run in May 2023, 20 nodes were used to stage 17,039 input shapefiles.
 This was to avoid out-of-memory errors, and to process the data within 24 hours (increasing the number of nodes decreases the execution time).
 The data processing finished with just a few minutes to spare, so make sure you allocate enough nodes.
 Rsyncing the files took about an hour and the first rsync was initiated when just 80% of the tiles were complete, in order to ensure that at least that many files were stored safely off `/tmp`.
 Subsequent `rsync` runs were faster as there were fewer files to write or re-write.
-        - In a past run, Robyn rasterized 95% of the staged tiles with 10 nodes.
         - A future to-do is to set up a special `rsync` script that will continuously check for new geotiff files in the `/tmp` folder and sync them to `/scratch` _without needing to manually run an `rsync` script at intervals_.
     - **Change the line `#SBATCH --time=48:00:00`** which represents the total amount of time a job is allowed to run (and charge credits based on minutes and cores) before it is cancelled.
 The full 48 hours should be set if doing a full IWP run.
 If doing a test run, decrease this.
         - To calculate the number of CPU hours that will be charged: multiply the amount of _cores_ in each node (128 CPU cores per node) by the number of nodes and hours.
 So if you're using 2 nodes for 3 hours and CPU cores, you multiply 128 cores x 3 hours x 2 nodes = ~768 CPU hours will be charged.